Telling a child a loved one is dying

-Saying something like this can give simple explanation of what dying is:
+Saying something like this can be a simple explanation of what dying is:

 - "When someone dies, their body stops working and they do not need to eat or drink anymore.
 They do not need to keep warm and they do not feel pain.
 They can’t walk, breathe, sleep, talk or hear anymore.
 The person’s body doesn’t work anymore and their personality/spirit/soul won’t be here anymore.
 Our body is like a car, it carries us round, and when we die we don’t need it any more because our personality/spirit/soul has gone away/has gone to heaven."

 - "What do you think heaven is like?"
-How you ask this question depends on your own faith perspective.
+How you ask this question depends on your own faith.

 - This will help you to check what they understand about dying.
 It’s important to check that they don’t think someone can come back from heaven in the same way they can come back from a holiday.